How Much Tax Does a Small Business Pay in Australia?

 4. Fringe Benefits Tax (FBT)

 Fringe Benefits Tax (FBT) is a tax paid on certain benefits provided to employees or their associates, such as cars, entertainment, or loans.
 If you offer fringe benefits to your employees and the total taxable value exceeds $2,000 in an FBT year, you must pay FBT.
 This tax is separate from income tax and is applied to the value of the benefit.
-Reporting and paying FBT to the Australian Taxation Office (ATO) is typically done annually through your FBT return.
+Reporting and paying FBT to the Australian Taxation Office is typically done annually through your FBT return.

 What are the Tax Differences Between Sole Traders and Companies?

 As a sole trader, you report your business income and expenses on your personal tax return and pay tax at individual rates.
+This means that your business income is combined with your personal income, and you’re taxed accordingly.

 On the other hand, companies are separate legal entities with their own tax obligations.
 They file a separate income tax return and pay tax at the corporate rate.